 To conserve these precious resources and still make good use of your washing machine, you want to limit the amount of water and decrease the washing temperature, as most stains can easily come off on lower settings.
 Try using shorter cycles as well, especially if you’re running laundry on a daily basis in order to decrease energy and water consumption.

 Dishwashers have become modern-day necessities in any household, particularly in an environment with a growing family.
 With so many dishes to clean on a daily basis, the dishwasher truly comes as a godsend for most homeowners.
 However, it can be extremely wasteful, especially if you’re using an old model.
-Not only should you limit the amount of water per washing cycle, and lower the temperature, but you should also consider switching to a newer unit.
+Not only should you limit the amount of water per washing cycle, and lower the temperature, but you should also consider switching to a newer unit if dishwasher repair doesn’t keep your dishwasher running efficiently.

 For instance, the new generation of Maytag appliances boasts innovative eco-friendly features such as optimized energy and water consumption and fully programmable washing cycles that allow you to regulate resource consumption.
 Remember to always look for the energy star on your future appliance.